 The Animal Health Section of the Vermont Agency of Agriculture, Food and Markets works closely with the Agency's Animal Health lab to meet the animal health diagnostic needs of Vermont veterinarians.
 Currently, the lab is housed in Burlington and offers serologic testing of cattle, sheep, goats, llamas, alpacas, horses and swine for a number of infectious diseases including Brucellosis and Equine Infectious Anemia.
 The Serology lab is certified annually by the U.S. Department of Agriculture.
 To learn more about the Agency of Agriculture, Food and Markets' Animal Health Lab, including services offered, hours of operation, sample delivery instructions and contact information, click here.

-The Vermont Department of Health and the Vermont Agency of Agriculture, Food & Markets offering testing of highly susceptible species, free of charge, from July 1st through November 15th.
+The Vermont Department of Health and the Vermont Agency of Agriculture, Food & Markets is offering post-mortem testing of highly susceptible species, free of charge, from June through November 15, 2022.
 Specimens that meet the criteria for testing will be tested for both EEE virus and West Nile virus.For specifics regarding sample submissions and case definition, please refer to the link below, "Arboviral Letter to Veterinarians".

-- Utilize electronic certificates (eCVIs) from approved companies - call the Animal Health Office at (802)828-2421 for specific information.
+- Paper CVIs are available at cost.
+Please call the Animal Health Office at (802)828-2421 for more information.

 - Utilize companies such as Larch Hill or Global Vet Link

 - Order free of charge from USDA by calling (508)363-2290.

 - The state verson of the form is no longer able to be ordered from BGS Print Shop and the Agency of Agriculture Lab is no longer accepting the form.